3aHyga/hscrubber/README.md

 Tag 'i' hasn't allowable attributes, so them will be removed from an output stream.
 In case, the tag containment meets a remove rule, the tag will be absent in the output;

 Allowable attributes for the 'font' tag are 'face', and 'size'.
-In case, if the tag containment meets a remove rule, the tag will be absent in the output, and if meets a cleanup rule, the containment will be purged;
+In case, if the tag containment meets a remove rule, the tag will be absent in the output, and if meets a cleanup rule, the containment will be purged, and the attributes will be ordered as 'size', and then 'face';

 Tag 'span' hasn't allowable attributes, so them will be removed from an output stream.
 In case, the tag containment meets a remove rule, the tag will be absent in the output as it is.
 In other cases, its containment will be added to a parent tag.